Soren Anderson, PhD '08, Associate Professor of Economics, Michigan State University

 "My research career is entirely based on applied microeconomics research.
 The training in applied work I received at UM - micro theory focussed on empirical work, econometrics, working with Levinsohn while BLP (1995, ecta) was in the process of forthcoming - all were essential for the future path of my research career, and you can see UM training in every aspect of my work.
 I have very fond memories of UM in terms of academic training.
 And I met my wonderful wife there!"

-Lucie Schmidt, PhD '03, John J. Gibson Professor of Economics, Williams College
+Lucie Schmidt, PhD '03, Professor of Economics, Smith College

 "My time at UM taught me the tools I needed to critically evaluate research designs and to do convincing empirical work.
 I learned a great deal about collaboration by working with my professors and with other graduate students, and many of those collaborative relationships continue today.
 I also really benefited from interactions with professors and researchers outside of the Economics department, including those in the Pop Studies Center, the Ford School, and the School of Public Health."

-Ajay Shenoy, PhD '14, Assistant Professor of Economics, University of California, Santa Cruz
+Ajay Shenoy, PhD '14, Associate Professor of Economics, University of California, Santa Cruz

 "There's a difference between how a department is ranked and how well it trains (and places) Ph.D. students.
 There are very highly ranked departments that do not give Ph.D. students the attention they need to succeed.
 These departments may produce good research, but they don't produce good economists.
 UM is not like this.
 Even the most prestigious faculty made time to meet with me and help me strategize about the job market.
 Everyone encouraged me and helped me to pursue my research."